Having an eye examination at home

 - Health and Social Care Northern Ireland

-In some areas you can also find these details from libraries, Citizen's Advice bureaux and GP surgeries, or you can search on the websites above or your telephone directory.
+In some areas you can also find these details from libraries, Citizen's Advice bureaux and GP surgeries, or you can search on the websites above.

 There are a number of private companies that provide eye examinations at your home, and you should be able to find their details from the sources listed above.